sangyh/sangyh/content/posts/llms/2024-04-02-understanding-mcp.md

 series: ["MCP"]
 aliases: ["/mcp-guide", "/model-control-protocol"]
 cover:
-  image:
+  image: /images/mcp-deep-dive.png
-  caption: "MCP Architecture Overview"
+  caption: "MCP Deep Dive"
 ---

 MCP is an open protocol that revolutionizes how AI applications and agents interact with tools and data sources.
 Let's dive into what makes it special.